-With the consent of the family, the Society of Occupational Medicine will be receiving donations for an occupational health research fund in his memory.
-Donations will be used for much needed research grants in occupational health in the UK and globally.
-All funds received will go to a restricted fund for this purpose and SOM will create an independent expert group to advise on use of funds.
-Cheques can be sent to:
+With the consent of the family, the Society of Occupational Medicine (SOM) welcomes donations for occupational health research in the UK and globally.
+All funds will go to a restricted fund for this purpose and SOM will use an independent expert group to advise on use of funds.

 Leaving a gift to the SOM in your Will

 A gift in your will enhances our capacity to make a real difference to workplace and occupational health.
 It is an ideal way of ensuring SOM’s work continues in the long term.
 Any gift left to a charitable organisation is free of Inheritance Tax.

 Because the SOM’s strategic priorities change over time, we prefer legacies to be left for the general purposes of the SOM; allowing us to adapt to the changing needs of the profession.
 Alternatively, bequests can occur to the wider areas of research, education, and international activities or for enhancement of existing endowments such as the Golden Jubilee fund.

 If you do wish to leave a gift for a particular area of our work, please consider expressing this as a preference, rather than a condition.
 The SOM will do everything it can to honour that preference.
 Please contact us if you have a specific purpose in mind for your gift.
 This will ensure that the use of your bequest meets your wishes whilst supporting the aims of the SOM.

 We recommend that you make your will in consultation with a solicitor or other professional advisor who is expressly qualified to make wills.
 A gift may take the form of a: